DinoDevs/GladiatusCrazyAddon/FEATURES.md

 		- [x] Inventory gold info
 		- [x] Durability+Conditioning is shown on items, bottom left (default disabled)
 		- [x] Warning when durability+conditioning of your gear is under a % (default 25%)
-		- [ ] Player update in the GCA Highscore OR make a Global Arena
 		- [ ] "New version" installed message
-		- [ ] Improved Traveling Inteface (disabled buttons and menus that you can not visit)
+		- [ ] Improved Traveling Interface (disabled buttons and menus that you can not visit)
 		- [ ] Packages Expire Warning (Set the number of hours for the warning +  Tooltip with the next expire hours on packages button)
 		- [ ] Share an item's stats to guild message
 		- [ ] Bag Interface:
-			- [ ] Storage Info (Under every bag!
+			- [x] Storage Info (Under every bag!
 Guild, Overview, Merchants...)
 			- [x] Move checkbox on the side
 		- [ ] Work / Pray / Traveling, The exact finish time (date-time) is shown next to remaining time
-		- [ ] Link to the addon's settings page
+		- [x] Link to addon's relevant settings page (bottom right corner)
 		- [x] Show durability on items (like level indicator)
-		- [ ] Tooltips comapare enable-disable on mouse press (or on some pages)
+		- [ ] Tooltips compare enable-disable on mouse press (or on some pages)